BDC Hamburger Icon

 • Fires, floods and natural disasters

-• Intentionally injures themselves
+• Employee injures themselves intentionally.

 How much does workers’ compensation insurance cost?

 State laws determine the details involving workers’ compensation, including how much it costs.
+In all applicable states, employers pay for workers’ compensation insurance largely based on a percentage of their total payroll costs.
 On average, it works out to $1 per $100 of payroll.
-Here are some factors that affect the cost of workers’ compensation insurance:
+There are no employee payroll deductions for workers’ compensation insurance.

-• Amount of benefits provided by insurance
+• Amount of benefits provided by the insurance

 • Types of benefits and employee care provided